reserve-protocol/protocol/docs/monitoring.md

 ### Backing Fully Redeemable- MEDIUM

 Triggers and alert via Slack if the backing of a specific RToken is not redeemable 100% on the underlying Defi Protocol.
-Provides checks for AAVE V2, AAVE V3, Compound V2, Compound V3, Stargate, and Flux.
+Provides checks for AAVE V2, AAVE V3, Compound V2, Compound V3, Stargate, Flux, and Morpho AAVE V2.